Realkayzee/celoUUPSTutorial/README.md

-# Building an Upgradeable Contract
+# Building an Upgradeable Contract-

 ---

-## Introduction
+## Introduction:

-The concept of Smart Contract being immutable is a great idea that create enough trust to users interacting with a deployed implementation.
-This concept has its own downside with creator/developer not having the capability to fix any vulnerability when the case arises (since developer can not change anything on a deployed contract), giving attacker an unfair advantage over the developer.
-Upgradeable Contract provides solution to this smart contract problem while giving developers a good experience to maintain the immutable nature of smart contracts and logic of their implementation.
+The concept of Smart Contract being immutable is a great idea that creates enough trust to the users interacting with a deployed implementation.
+This concept has its downside with creator/developer not having the capability to fix any vulnerability when it arises (since developer can not change anything on a deployed contract), giving attacker an unfair advantage over the developer.
+Upgradeable Contract provides solution to this Smart Contract problem while giving developers a good experience to maintain the immutable nature of smart contracts and logic of their implementation.

-## Table of Contents
+## Table of Contents:

 - [Building an Upgradeable Contract](#building-an-upgradeable-contract)
     - [Introduction](#introduction)
     - [Table of Content](#table-of-contents)